 As the chief legal officer of their state, attorneys general play key regulatory roles.
 Within this role, attorneys general are often concerned with public health issues that could impact the health and safety of individuals within their jurisdiction.

-To improve the state of public health within the jurisdiction of each attorney general, NAAG has taken stances on several public health issues including the availability of medication-assisted treatment (MAT) for individuals battling opioid use disorder, encouraging streaming services to take action in preventing an increase in youth smoking rates, and ensuring consumers are protected as new CBD products are approved.
+To improve the state of public health within the jurisdiction of each attorney general, NAAG has taken stances on several public health issues including the availability of medication for opioid use disorder (MOUD), encouraging streaming services to take action in preventing an increase in youth smoking rates, and ensuring consumers are protected as new CBD products are approved.

 In August 2019, NAAG sent a letter to major streaming services to start an ongoing dialogue related to protecting children from content with tobacco imagery.
 The U.S. Surgeon General has previously found tobacco imagery in content is among the causes that can lead young people to become smokers.